hpi-schul-cloud/schulcloud-content/README.md

     docker-compose start

 Sometimes a service turns off.
+If the elastic search container is exiting, please check the max_map_count of your host system (not the container!) by using the following command:

+    sysctl vm.max_map_count
+If it is less than 262144, increase it by running:

+    sudo sysctl -w vm.max_map_count=262144
+To permanently set the max_map_count add the following line to your /etc/sysctl.conf:

+    vm.max_map_count=262144
+More info in the [Elasticsearch with Docker guide][elasticsearch-docker].
 If after 5 minutes this command is not able to start all services, this is a bug.
 [Please report it][new-issue].